lambdaprime/jros1client/jrosclient/src/main/resources/jrosclient-README.md

-**jrosclient** - command-line application which allows to interact with ROS (Robotic Operation System).
+**jrosclient** - command-line application which allows to interact with ROS (Robot Operating System).

 # Download